seato/emacs.d/README.md

 There are many reasons for using emacs over a fleshed-out IDE, the typical response you'll find is:

 * You can use it in the terminal (emacs -nw, but I alias this)
-* It saves time (if your init isn't bloated, it starts up much faster than eclipse or visual studio)
+* It saves time (it starts up much faster than eclipse or visual studio)
+* You can add to it (fully programmable, you can even play tetris in it!)

-Though one reason that has made me appreciate emacs more is the bash shell.
+However, the one reason that has made me appreciate emacs more is the bash shell.

 The bash shell is on _every_ *nix system.
 And it uses the GNU Readline library which utilizes emacs key-bindings by default.
 That means a lot of the typing tricks you've picked up for emacs will work in your bash shell.
 More on that [here](http://www.skorks.com/2009/09/bash-shortcuts-for-maximum-productivity/).

 It's a very petty reason, and you can easily switch the key-bindings to vi or customize it to something more familiar, but it's a the-more-you-know sort of thing.

 My personal .emacs.d, used with my .emacs that you can find [here](https://github.com/SuitAndThai/dotfiles).